 There is a range of health services in Rarotonga, including private doctors, a well equipped hospital and emergency services and in Aitutaki, there is a small hospital.
 Visitors are expected to cover the charge of any treatment required, so it is strongly recommended you purchase travel insurance prior to travel.
 Please also ensure to pack any prescriptions and your favorite insect repellant.
 When purchasing sunscreen, please consider the environment and select oxybenzone free products in order to help protect the beautiful coral reef and lagoon.

-Telecommunications in the Cook Islands is operated by Bluesky, which has four outlets located around Rarotonga.
+Telecommunications in the Cook Islands is operated by Vodafone, which has outlets located around Rarotonga.
 Here you can purchase a local sim cards, Wi-Fi vouchers and calling cards.
 Should you wish to use roaming, please check with your service provider.